conneroisu/steroscopic-hardware/README.md

 ## Contributing

 Contributions, bug reports, and feature requests are welcome!
 Please open an issue or submit a pull request.

----

-## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.

----

 ## Contact